-A mechanical device designed to impart forward motion to
+A propeller is a mechanical device designed to impart forward motion to

 an airplane or ship, operating on the screw